 When you see someone walking around with a big paper plate of spiraled goodness, it’s one of two things: a funnel cake or grater taters.
 Homemade potato chips, sliced super thin, and fried up until super crispy, you can top them with cheese, bacon bits, jalapenos, or ranch.
 Motion to change the name to State Fair Nachos?

-Find it at: TNT Concessions – West of Anne and Bill Riley Stage
+Find it at: Grater Taters – West of Anne and Bill Riley Stage

 Bao Buns

 Looking for something a bit lighter, but just as delicious as its fried brethren?
 Go for the pillowy soft bao buns; steamed buns with protein wrapped inside a sweet, white dough.
 Like a more fun version of a dumpling.
-New this year is the pork belly bao bun, with melt in your mouth pork belly, and some cucumber to add a little crunch.
+Be sure to try the pork belly bao bun, with melt in your mouth pork belly, and some cucumber to add a little crunch.

-Find it at: Saigonias Cuisine – NW side of Livestock Pavilion
+Find it at: Saigonais Cuisine – NW of Livestock Pavilion

 Lobster Roll

-The fair is all about extravagance and nothing says YOLO like the lobster roll at JR’s Southpork Ranch, which was the media darling and fan favorite of the fair last year.
+The fair is all about extravagance and nothing says YOLO like the lobster roll at JR’s Southpork Ranch, which is the media darling and fan favorite of the fair.
 The $29 price tag didn’t deter nearly 5,000 fairgoers from lining up out the door to get their hands on the bulky, sweet lobster claw meat served in a buttered and toasted brioche bun.
-In fact, it was so popular that Manhattan Deli offered it for a limited time after the fair, for those who missed out.
+In fact, it was so popular that it was recently voted one of Des Best Sandwiches in town.
+And new this year: a footlong version!

-Pro tip: If the $29 lobster roll is a bit rich for your blood, try this year’s Bacon BLT Roll, with sizzling bacon, crisp lettuce, fresh tomatoes and a secret sauce on the brioche roll.
-Clocking in at a more wallet friendly $15
+Pro tip: If the $29 lobster roll is a bit rich for your blood, try the Bacon BLT Roll, with sizzling bacon, crisp lettuce, fresh tomatoes and a secret sauce on the brioche roll.
+Clocking in at a more wallet friendly $15.

 Bonus Round